Preschool

 • Snack is done on a rotating basis.
 When it is your child’s turn to bring snack, he/she brings enough for the class, other days you don’t worry about it but will still need to send in a water bottle/cup daily.
 No nut products are allowed.

 • They do not have to be potty trained and teachers will work with you if this process happens during the preschool year.
-We have teeny-tiny potties on the 2s/3s side of the hallway so they may show interest after seeing some friends use it.
+We have teeny-tiny potties on the 2’s/3’s side of the preschool hallway so they may show interest after seeing some of their peers use it.

-• Classes make transitions and go places (playground, music, chapel) either by holding hands with a friend (“two by two”) or holding on to rings on a rope to help guide them along.
+• Classes make transitions to music and the playground either by holding hands with a friend (“two by two”) or holding on to rings on a rope to help guide them along.

-• Students begin learning some responsibility and throw their trash away after snack and help clean up toys.
+• Students will begin learning some responsibility, like throwing their trash away after snack and helping clean up toys.

 • Children must be independently potty trained starting in the 3s.
 There are bathrooms in the classroom they can use at any time and our 3s take a class/group trip to the big lobby bathrooms mid-morning for everyone to go.